Prudential Financial: Investor fraud

 During the 1980s and 1990s, Prudential Securities Incorporated (PSI), formerly a division of Prudential Financial, was investigated by the Securities and Exchange Commission (SEC) for suspected fraud.
 During the investigation, it was found that PSI had defrauded investors of close to $8 billion, the largest fraud found by the SEC in US history to that point.
 The SEC charged that Prudential allowed rogue executives to cheat customers on a large scale and blithely ignored a 1986 SEC order to overhaul its internal enforcement of securities laws.
 In all, some 400,000 individual investors lost money on the deals.

 In 1993, Prudential Financial eventually settled with investors for $330 million.
 Prudential said it would repay customers across the U.S. who lost money on the company's limited partnerships in the 1980s.
 In addition, the firm was required to pay another $41 million in fines.
 The settlement also resolved investigations of the firm by the National Association of Securities Dealers and 49 states, including California, where 52,000 investors lost money in Prudential limited partnerships.
 Further investigation was conducted by the SEC into the executives of the company to determine the extent of the fraud.

 Class action lawsuit over sales practices

 In 1997, Prudential settled a class action lawsuit by millions of its customers who had been sold unnecessary life insurance by Prudential agents over a 13-year period ending in 1995.
 The settlement called for Prudential to repay an estimated $2 billion to customers through direct refunds and enhancements to existing policies.
 The settlement had been the subject of extensive negotiations involving not only Prudential and its customers, but also insurance regulators in 30 states.
-Prudential had agreed in early 1997 to pay a fine of $35 million to settle state allegxzxzations of deceptive sales practices.
+Prudential had agreed in early 1997 to pay a fine of $35 million to settle state allegations of deceptive sales practices.
 Prudential acknowledged that for more than a decade its agents had improperly persuaded customers to cash in old policies and purchase new ones so that the agents could generate additional sales commissions.